 We do not share any client data with third parties.
 Your personal information is kept confidential and is not disclosed to any outside organizations, except as required by law or with your explicit consent.

-Basic porch additions start at $2,000-5,000 for simple upgrades like new railings and lighting.
-Full porch construction ranges from $10,000-25,000+ depending on size, materials, and features.
+Basic porch additions start at $2,000–$5,000 for simple upgrades like new railings and lighting.
+Full porch construction ranges from $10,000–$25,000+ depending on size, materials, and features.
 Wraparound porches with custom details can exceed $30,000.
-Michigan Rose provides detailed estimates based on your specific project.
+Michigan Rose provides detailed estimates based on your specific project scope.

-Covered porches with gable roofs typically offer the best return, protecting against weather while adding visual appeal.
-They generally recoup 60-80% of costs at resale.
-Screened porches also perform well, extending usability through Michigan’s bug season.
+Covered porches with gable roofs typically offer the best return, protecting against weather while adding visual appeal and typically recouping 60–80% of costs at resale.
+Screened porches also perform well, extending outdoor usability through Michigan’s peak bug season.

 Composite decking resists moisture and temperature swings better than wood.
 Aluminum or vinyl railings outlast wood in freeze-thaw cycles.
-For roofing, architectural shingles or metal roofing handle snow loads well.
-Natural stone or brick bases add durability and style.
+For roofing, architectural shingles or metal roofing handle snow loads effectively.
+Natural stone or brick column bases add durability and curb appeal that holds up to Michigan winters.

 Simple porch upgrades take 1–2 weeks.
 New porch construction typically requires 3–6 weeks depending on size and complexity.
 Weather can affect timelines, so spring through fall offers the best construction windows in Michigan.

-Yes, but design should complement your home’s architecture.
-Colonial homes suit traditional covered porches, ranches work with extended front decks, and contemporary homes benefit from minimalist designs.
-Professional designers ensure architectural harmony.
+Yes, but the design should complement your home’s existing architecture.
+Colonial homes suit traditional covered porches, ranches work well with extended front decks, and contemporary homes benefit from minimalist designs.
+Michigan Rose helps you find the right match.

 A porch is a covered structure attached to the home with flooring and often railings.
-A portico is smaller, typically just covering the entrance with columns but no extended floor space.
-Porches offer more functionality but cost more.
+A portico is smaller — typically just covering the entrance door with columns but no extended floor space.
+Porches offer more functionality and seasonal use, but porticos are a lower-cost entry point if the goal is simply to protect the front entrance.